Spatiospectral localization within the ball -- studies on the influence of the spectral shape: Spatiospectral concentration for the polynomial space

-In the case of univariate polynomials, the reproducing kernel of polynomial spaces admits closed-form expressions via the Christoffel-Darboux formula.
-The generalization to multi-variate polynomials is not yet fully clear(see, e.g. the discussion in \cite[Chap.
+The reproducing kernel is of fundamental importance for the study of spatiospectral localization.
+For polynomial spaces, the reproducing kernel associated with univariate polynomial admits closed-form expressions via the Christoffel-Darboux formula.
+The generalization to multi-variate polynomials is much more complicated (see, e.g., the discussion in \cite[Chap.
 3.6]{Dunkl_Xu_2014}).
-Nevertheless, for $\Pi_n^d$ equipped with the inner product $\langle\cdot,\cdot\rangle_{W_\mu}$ with respect to Jacobi weights on the ball $\BB^d$, a closed-form representation of $\Kn^{\mu}$ has been derived in \cite{Xu1999}: For $\mu>0$, one has
+Nevertheless, for $\polynd$ equipped with the inner product $\langle\cdot,\cdot\rangle_{w_\mu}$ on the ball $\BB^d$, a closed-form representation has been derived in \cite{Xu1999}.
+Their explicit expressions can be very useful but also very tedious to work with.
+Instead, the properties that are essential for our purposes are the upcoming two asymptotic properties of $\Kn^{\mu}$.